Job Prospects... At a glance

 Toi Whakaari: www.toiwhakaari.ac.nz

-The number of students completing bachelor or diploma qualifications grew from 520 in 2007 to 850 in 2013 (up 63%).
-Please note that this information is for diplomas and bachelor’s degrees in audio-visual studies, which is specific to film.
+The number of students completing bachelor or diploma qualifications has fallen a little since 2011, with the number of certificates falling, but the number of degrees rising..
+Please note that this information is for diplomas and bachelor’s degrees in audio-visual studies, which is not specific to film.

 The number of graduates in audio-visual studies far outstrips available employment opportunities.